v3ai/cain/README.md

                                                MIT License
                                    Copyright (c) 2025 Rhett Applestone

-### NOTE: This program will switch your dotfiles and configs for mine
+### NOTE: This program will switch your dotfiles and configs to mine

 ### What is cain and what does it do?